eranblack/Capstone/README.md

 Manual
 - add a user manual to the repo
-- add code exampel using the class created
+- add code example using the class created

 ## Part 7 - About the author